praveek/launch.en/help/launch-reference/administration/companies-and-properties.md

 ## Best practices for planning properties {#best-practices-for-planning-properties}

-Each [!DNL Launch] implementation can be very different, with a wide variety of data-collection needs, variable usage, extensions, third-party tags, other systems and technologies, people, teams, geographic regions, and so on.
+Each [!DNL Platform Launch] implementation can be very different, with a wide variety of data-collection needs, variable usage, extensions, third-party tags, other systems and technologies, people, teams, geographic regions, and so on.
 You should structure your properties in a way that matches your company, workflow, and processes.

 Considering the following when planning properties: